-Hyundai Elantra owners have reported 31 problems associated with body (under the structure category).
+Hyundai Elantra owners have reported 44 problems related to body (under the structure category).

 See all problems of the 2013 Hyundai Elantra.

-The vehicle identification number (VIN) of this Hyundai Elantra is KMHDU4AD2A_.
-Tl - the vehicle involved is a 2010 Hyundai Elantra.
+Tl - the contact owns a 2010 Hyundai Elantra.
 The contact stated that while exiting the vehicle, she sustained lacerations to the fingers from the driver's side door handle.
 The vehicle was not taken to the dealer.
 The manufacturer was not made aware of the failure.
 The vehicle was not repaired.
 The failure and current mileage was 75,000.
 Kmj.
-This body problem happened on 10/01/13.

 See all problems of the 2010 Hyundai Elantra.

-The car is a 2013 Hyundai Elantra.
-There was crash involved with this Hyundai Elantra.
-The vehicle identification number (VIN) is 5NPDH4AE9D_.
 I rear ended a car and nearly totaled my car.
 For some odd reason the airbag never deployed during the time of impact.
-The failure date was 09/13/13.

-The car is a 2001 Hyundai Elantra.
-Crash happened when the problem occurred.
-The vehicle's vehicle identification number (VIN) was KMHDN45D21_.
 I was making a u turn when I heard a loud noise, I was unable to control my car seem to be drifting to one side until I hit a curb. . .
 When I got out of the car to see what happen I notice that my wheel was turned inwards and the control arm was broken and the axle had popped out. . .
 No one was injured however my daughter was shaking up about what happen. . .
 I took several pictures of the wheel and rusty part. .
 It amazed me how metal could rust that bad and break in half. . .
 I thank god I was not on the highway when this happen no telling what could have happen. . .
 I called Hyundai dealership to explain what happen also to find out if there was a recall on that part and was told there was no recall on 2001 Hyundai Elantra. . .
-This issue happened on Thu., Sep.
-5, 2013.

 See all problems of the 2001 Hyundai Elantra.

-The car involved was a 2002 Hyundai Elantra.
 While driving down a highway the hood simply popped open coming back smashing the windshield.
-This problem occurred on Wednesday, Jul.
-31, 2013.

 See all problems of the 2002 Hyundai Elantra.

-The vehicle involved is a 2013 Hyundai Elantra.
 Driving along at 40mph there was a loud explosion.
 The panoramic sunroof exploded.
 Stress crack along its entire perimeter, shattering glass, and creating a convex crack in the middle of the glass.
 This is the static-non-movable part of the sunroof and was closed at the time.
 Glass fragments entered interior of vehicle.
 I have brought this to the attention of local dealership and Hyundai consumer affairs.
 I have also noted there is a recall with same issue of the Hyundai veloster and others have the same experience with the Elantra as documented on your website.
 This has been documented when both vehicles described have been moving or parked.
 Obviously the glass is of fault or there is a flaw in the design putting the glass under stress.
 I do not feel safe driving the vehicle and expect Hyundai to offer an engineered solution as I am of the same discipline.
 I have photographs documenting the incident.
 Dealership is prepared to replace glass.
 However, I worry of future incidents that could create an accident resulting in a vehicle crash or personal injury from flying glass.
-This problem occurred on Saturday, February 23, 2013.

-The car involved is a 2007 Hyundai Elantra.
-The VIN of the problem Elantra is KMHDU46D47_.
 The rear suspension cross member rotted where the control arm attaches to it and broke free.
 The control arm then fell down and the entire rear tire and suspension was dragged underneath the rear end of the car.
 The metal that the control arm attaches to is very thin and the only thing under the car that is not undercoated is that suspension cross member.
 If this part broke free at 55mph I may not have survived the crash.
 It broke free as I turned into my driveway, more than likely from the twist of the turn.
-It was 02/01/2013 when this body issue happened.

 See all problems of the 2007 Hyundai Elantra.

-The car was a 2011 Hyundai Elantra.
-The VIN of the problem Elantra is KMHDH4AE8B_.
 Since I purchased the car in 2011 I have had issues with mice getting into the cabin of the vehicle in spite of always closing all windows and doors.
 I have also heard of a coworker's family member who had the same car and the same problem.
 Additionally there was a similar complaint filed recently with NHTSA (odi id number : 10477843).
 At every service stop, I would ask if there was any technical service bulletins sent by Hyundai for the issue.
 On wed, 10/17 when I got into my car to go to work, there was a mouse on the dashboard inches away from me.
 I told the dealership this was unacceptable and that I wanted an appointment to have them locate the place where the mice are getting in.
 I was amazed when they showed me a large opening in the metal firewall for the cabin air filter right next to a large gap in the cowl meant to cover it.
 That design allows a rodent, like a mouse, uninhibited access to the vehicle cabin without any need to damage or chew the cowl to get in.
 I supplied foil tape and aluminum screening to correct the flaw, but I had to pay a significant amount for the labor to do so.
 I filed a dispute with Hyundai USA and it was declined, meaning they thought it was my responsibility to correct their design oversight.
 If I did not see the mouse until after I was on the road, the consequences could have been much worse.
-This issue happened on Wed., Oct.
-17, 2012.

-The vehicle involved was a 2007 Hyundai Elantra.
 At my 30,000 mile maintenance work ($600. +), I was called back to shop to show me "very dangerous" corrosion around rear axle/frame parts.
 I bought this car new from same dealer and was sold a $800.
 Warranty rust-proofing application.
 It was clear that where no coating was applied, rust was there and I was told it would be risky driving the car.
 The low millage and no history of the car being driven in salt water conditions, I was amazed at its condition.
 (I grew-up in the north rust-belt) I retired close to the south ocean area but never had a car with such advanced rust. (several cars) the dealer refused to honor the warranty and Hyundai's warranty does not cover it.
 I think poor quality of metal was used in the manufacturing of this vehicle.
 It's obvious the dealer is also at fault and refuses to honor his warranty.
 I guess that is a legal problem that I'm stuck with.
 The possible safety problem comes under your concern for sub-standard manufacturing.
-It was Tuesday, Dec.
-20, 2011 when this body issue happened.

-Consumer has a 2012 Hyundai Elantra.
+The contact owns a 2012 Hyundai Elantra.
 While driving approximately 5 mph, the hood flew open inadvertently.
 The failure recurred when the contact was driving at highway speeds.
 The vehicle was taken to the dealer for diagnostic testing where the technicians advised the contact that the hood was misaligned.
 The hood was aligned but the failure persisted.
 The vehicle was not further repaired.
 The approximate failure mileage was 300.
-This issue happened on Friday, December 9, 2011.

 See all problems of the 2012 Hyundai Elantra.